 It’s been a long day of chaos!
-Things you take for granted, communication and cool air from my dashboard of my car both were gone today.
-I felt the FIRE of frustration and anger and the heat just took it out of me.
-I felt HOT like internal combustion mode.
-I ended up having to replace my phone and am hopefully going to have someone fix my AC tomorrow but it really made me think about what herb I use for increasing fire.
+Oh, the things one takes for granted most days: effective communication and cool air streaming from the dashboard of my car… they were both gone today!
+I felt the FIRE of frustration and anger today, I felt HOT like internal combustion mode, I even had to replace my phone, and the summer’s heat just took the rest of my energy right out of me.
+Phew!
+I am hopefully going to have someone fix the car’s A/C tomorrow but this all really made me think about what herb I use for increasing internal fire.

 Have you ever made yourself a cuppa fresh ginger tea?
 Most months of the year I have fresh ginger at the ready for general wellness and flavor.
 The gentle flavor of fresh ginger starts to permeate and the first sip is always a sweet surprise on the palate.
-Sipping this tea when I’m also on a car or plane ride calms motion sickness and my frazzled tummy when traveling.
+Sipping this tea is also nice when I’m on a car or plane ride to calm motion sickness and my frazzled traveling tummy.

 Medicinal Recipe: Fresh Ginger Honey